tsnellgrove/dark_castle3/doc/done.md

 		- DONE: print out machs found from post_action and troubleshoot => trigger_val => ['read','illuminated_letters']
 		- DONE: correct re-assignment variable for 1st Condition
 		- DONE: clean up comments

+##########################
+### VERSION 3.68 START ###
+##########################
+Version 3.68 Goals
+- finish replicating original console game
+- in-depth testing

+- DONE: update score()
+	- DONE: create custom score based on ending == 'won'
+	- DONE: add in 5 pts for defeating goblin (to get to 75 total)
+- DONE: Create title() routine and static_dict to be referenced in ending()
+- DONE: sort out kinging_scroll machine implementation
+	- IDEA: for kinging_scroll mach, correct cond from 'scroll in hand' to 'scroll in room scope'?
+	- IDEA: Does the 'error' case eliminate the need for "noun testing" / "scroll in scope" in post_action(); Can I drop term?
+	- IDEA: kinging_scroll *is* the machine... so if it can be *run* it can be *read* => no need for item check!!!
+	- DONE: eliminate item element of scroll Conditions
+		- DONE: InHandAndRoomCond() => RoomCond()
+			- DONE: comment clean-up
+			- DONE: dedup RoomCond()
+			- DONE: comment clean-up
+		- DONE: InHandAndExistInWorldCond() => InWorldCond()
+			- DONE: refactor
+			- DONE: comment clean-up
+		- DONE: InHandAndGarmentWornCond => WornCond()
+			- DONE: refactor
+			- DONE: comment clean-up
+- DONE: remove big_bomb test object
+- DONE: eliminate RoomCond from goblin_attack machine?
+	- DONE: refactor
+	- DONE: clean-up comments
+- DONE: match DCv3 room description to DCv2
+	- DONE: refactor
+	- DONE: clean up comments
+- DONE: description updates
+	- DONE: in the end scene, the hedgehog places the sword before Burt's feet and kneels?
+	- DONE: also update hedgehog key trade to place key in Burt's hand
+	- DONE: highlight in Moat description how east or west off the drawbridge will lead to a fall into the moat
+- DONE: "beginner's mind" testing
+	- DONE: text updates
+	- DONE: verbs in alphabetical order
+	- DONE: When in antechamber and 'x portcullis', pary comes before attack?? => solved
+	- DONE: should have a warning for 'eat biscuits' => with issues... grrr... see 3.7.2 to-dos
+- DONE: submit final version of 3.68 - procedural code parity achieved!!